GSA/idmanagement.gov/_arch/pacsguide.md

 - This map will help you determine each security area's minimum security level.

-{% include alert-info.html content="As an alternative to assessing a site's risk, you can select a pre-determined FSL as described in <a href=\"https://www.cisa.gov/sites/default/files/publications/The%20Risk%20Management%20Process%20-%202021%20Edition_2.pdf\" target=\"_blank\" rel=\"noopener noreferrer\">The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard</a>." %}
+{% include alert-info.html content="As an alternative to assessing a site's risk, you can select a pre-determined FSL as described in <a class\"usa-link usa-link--externa\" href=\"https://www.cisa.gov/sites/default/files/publications/The%20Risk%20Management%20Process%20-%202021%20Edition_2.pdf\" target=\"_blank\" rel=\"noopener noreferrer\">The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard</a>." %}

 ## Categorize Security Areas

-{% include alert-info.html content="Agencies may use different terms for their security areas; however, each agency should establish its criteria for authentication mechanisms, according to <a href=\"https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final\" target=\"_blank\" rel=\"noopener noreferrer\">NIST SP 800-116, Revision 1, Guidelines for the Use of PIV Credentials in Facility Access</a>." %}
+{% include alert-info.html content="Agencies may use different terms for their security areas; however, each agency should establish its criteria for authentication mechanisms, according to <a class=\"usa-link usa-link--external\" href=\"https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final\" target=\"_blank\" rel=\"noopener noreferrer\">NIST SP 800-116, Revision 1, Guidelines for the Use of PIV Credentials in Facility Access</a>." %}

 ![]({{site.baseurl}}/assets/img/check-box.png){:style="float:center"} &nbsp;**Categorize security areas**
 - Once you've inventoried and mapped assets by risk and impact level, it's time to categorize security areas.